MicrosoftDocs/customer-insights/ci-docs/includes/custom-models-manage.md

 ## Responsible AI

 Predictions offer capabilities to create better customer experiences, improve business capabilities, and revenue streams.
 We strongly recommend you balance the value of your prediction against the impact it has and biases that may be introduced in an ethical manner.
 Learn more about how Microsoft is [addressing Responsible AI](https://www.microsoft.com/ai/responsible-ai?activetab=pivot1%3aprimaryr6).
-You can also learn about [techniques and processes for responsible machine learning](/azure/machine-learning/concept-responsible-ml) specific to Azure Machine Learning.